 If you’re curious how this story inspired me, and now hundreds of others, to change how we work, after you read the story, Click HERE.

-"Once, there was a young boy.
-He was excited because today was his birthday.
-He woke early, and his parents, beaming with pride, presented him with his first hunting knife.
-His eyes went wide!
-Overjoyed he headed off to show the other boys.
+There was a young boy who woke excited one morning because today was his birthday.
+He was up early, and his parents, beaming with pride, presented him with his first hunting knife.
+His eyes went wide, he was overjoyed and headed off to show the other boys.
 Later that day, his Grandfather was sitting on his porch, like every other day, and he sees his grandson, walking home.
 Streaks of dirt washing down his face where tears had been, kicking stones with angry grumbles, the young boy does not hear his Grandfather calling to him.
 Finally, Grandfather stands up and waves and calls louder.

 "Why are they there, Grandfather?"

-"Well, the black wolf is there to hold my anger and my need for revenge and my fear.
-He is quite ferocious."
+"Well, the black wolf is my anger and my need for revenge and my fear.
+He is quite ferocious and vicious."